Oliver16/capital-planning-resourcing-tool/docs/TECHNICAL_GUIDE.md

 ## 3. Data ingestion & editing workflows

 - **Projects & programs** – Inline editable tables allow the planner to change names, types, funding sources, budgets, durations, priorities, and delivery strategies.
 Buttons add new project or program templates.
-- **CSV import** – `handleCSVImport` maps template headers to project fields, normalizes delivery types (`self-perform`, `hybrid`, `consultant`), assigns default IDs, and appends the new records.
+- **CSV import** – `handleCSVImport` maps template headers to project fields, normalizes delivery types (`self-perform`, `hybrid`, `consultant`), assigns default IDs, and captures any `PM/Design/Construction Hours - Category` columns before appending the new records.
 A downloadable template accelerates adoption.
 - **Staff categories** – Editing capacity or rate fields triggers validation to keep the sum of project management, design, and construction hours at or below one FTE (173.33 monthly hours).
 Warnings explain when thresholds are exceeded.
 - **People roster** – Planners record per-person availability by phase.
 Totals aggregate into category-level actual availability and FTE counts, which drive dashboards.
 - **Staff allocations** – For each project-category combination planners enter hours per phase.
 The screen contextualizes delivery guidance (self-perform vs. hybrid vs. consultant) and flags funding sources that require external coordination.